Adding and removing shaper repeatedly causing interface crash

 About a month ago I tried to set up a shaper on the LAN interface and got a similar result.
 The web interface was blocked, no traffic flowed on the LAN interface but the other interfaces continued to work properly.

 I was unable to properly debug this as after I got locked out, but it appeared that some configuration files had been corrupted in the process, because after a reboot, the web interface no longer started, complaining of a missing group, which was confirmed since the group file was now missing.

 I restored a 2.1 system image backup and restored an old enough configuration in order to restore service and investigated no further.

 #2 Updated by Phillip Davis almost 5 years ago

 I guess you had to power cycle the box some time after getting locked out, so maybe the group file missing on bootup in that case is https://redmine.pfsense.org/issues/4519 "Full installs are suffering disk corruption on reboot/power loss".

 So you suffered from both this Traffic Shaper issue, then issue 4519 as a bonus :)

-#3 Updated by Ben Cook over 4 years ago
+#3 Updated by Ben Cook almost 5 years ago

 I frequently see this bug as well.

 A reliable work-around I use is to first Disable/Uncheck & Apply then finally "Remove" the queue and I get no crashes.
 If Remove is the first action taken on an active queue, my web GUI cbecomes inaccessible, though it did return once after about 3 minutes.